10 years is too long to wait for justice.

 Natalia Estemirova was a courageous human rights defender working for the Russian Human Rights Centre Memorial in Grozny, capital of the Russian North Caucasus Republic of Chechnya.

 Since 2000, she had been gathering evidence of, and reporting on, the most serious human rights violations committed in Chechnya during, and in the aftermath of, the second Chechen conflict including torture, enforced disappearances and extrajudicial executions.

-During the morning of 15 July 2009, Natalia Estemirova was abducted on her way to work, near her apartment block in Grozny.
+On 15 July 2009, Natalia Estemirova was abducted on her way to work, near her apartment block in Grozny.
 Her body was found at the roadside in the neighbouring Republic of Ingushetia, covered in gunshot wounds.
-Nine years later, her brutal murder remains unsolved.
+Ten years later, her brutal murder remains unsolved.
 The investigation is stalled and no one has been brought to justice for this heinous crime.

 Her murder, and the impunity for those who killed her, had a devastating effect on the human rights situation in the Chechen Republic.
 Shortly after her murder many human rights defenders had to flee Chechnya due to the risk to their lives.
 Those who remained, and those human rights defenders from outside Chechnya who continue to document human rights violations and help the survivors and their families, face intimidation, are harassed and attacked by the Chechen law enforcement agencies or groups supporting the Head of Chechnya, Ramzan Kadyrov.